yekrutdloc/Sound-Alerted-Camera-Project/README.md

 > Feather HUZZAH w/ ESP8266 is used to read the noise levels in an area and pinpoint loud sounds - which then will control the PTZ camera through HTTP-requests.

 ###Install serial drivers
-There are serial drivers compatible with Mac, Windows, Linux and Android
+There are serial drivers compatible with Mac, Windows, Linux and Android.
 Install serial drivers located in "Documentation->Feather HUZZAH with ESP8266->Feather HUZZAH Serial Drivers" or download from: https://www.silabs.com/products/mcu/Pages/USBtoUARTBridgeVCPDrivers.aspx

 ###Connecting with serial(for LUA programming)
-Connect Feather HUZZAH through USB-cable to your computer.
+-Connect Feather HUZZAH through USB-cable to your computer.
-Use a serial console app like CoolTerm (Mac) or Putty (Windows) or screen (linux).
+-Use a serial console app like CoolTerm (Mac) or Putty (Windows) or screen (linux).
-Connect to the serial port using the console app with 9600bps
+-Connect to the serial port using the console app with 9600bps
-Press the RESET button on the HUZZAH to print out the welcome message on the serial console
+-Press the RESET button on the HUZZAH to print out the welcome message on the serial console

 ###Connecting & programming with Arduino IDE
 Open Arduino IDE Preferences